 I was so relieved and the only down side was that, due to the length of time I would be under anaesthetic and the fact that my body had already gone through a gruelling chemotherapy regime, they refused to do them both at the same time or to do an immediate reconstruction.
 I was disappointed but this turned out to be best thing they could have said.

 In August 2009, without one tear shed, one drop of regret or fear, I said goodbye to my right breast and so began a rather awkward relationship with my left one.
 I didn’t have much to say, think or feel about it, it was just there.
-I don’t know if it missed its mate, ‘formerly known as Dolores’, I didn’t so why should the ‘formerly known as Dorothy’ be bothered.
+I don’t know if it missed its mate, ‘formerly known as Dolores’, I certainly didn’t so why should the mound, formerly known as Dorothy, care.